 To get started

-Step 1: Do some research on determining if this is the right healthcare field for you.
+Step 1: Do some research to determine if this is the right healthcare field for you.

 Links to get you started: